Vector Area Zonal Stats Tutorial

 empty_aoi_results = azs.create_area_zonal_stats(simple_aoi, simple_data)

-If no aggregations are specified, the include_intersect=True arg specifies that the sum of the data areas intersecting our aoi is computed in the column intersect_area_sum.
+If no aggregations are specified, the include_intersect=True arg specifies that the sum of the data areas intersecting our AOI is computed in the column intersect_area_sum.

 empty_aoi_results